jbilander/Gotek_internal_A500_mount/README.md

 <img src="images/Gotek_internal_A500_mount_pic22.jpg" width="202" height="151">
 </a>

-Sweet!, and no problem closing either of the cases.
+Sweet!, A snug fit there as well, and no problem closing either of the cases.
 Mission accomplished!